-In February 2017, 80% of the 2017 annual grant was granted in the form of time-based RSUs.
-Subject to each individual's continuous service, one-third of the time-based RSUs subject to each annual grant vested on February 22, 2018, one third will vest on February 22, 2019 and the remainder will vest on February 22, 2020.
+In 2018, the Compensation Committee approved annual grants in the form of stock options.
+Eighty percent of each NEO's 2018 annual grant was in the form of a time-based option, subject to each individual's continuous service, one-third of the shares subject to each grant vested on February 1, 2019 and the remainder vests in equal monthly installments thereafter.

-In response to prior feedback from our stockholders, the remaining 20% of the 2017 annual grant were performance-based RSUs granted in March 2017 and vest solely upon the Compensation Committee's certification of achievement of the following equally weighted pre-established performance goals:
+The remaining 20% of the NEO's 2018 annual grant were performance-based stock options that vest solely upon the Compensation Committee's certification of achievement of the following equally weighted performance goals: